 The information contained in this section of the site is intended for specialty pharmacy representatives only.
 Click “OK” if you are a health care professional or specialty pharmacy representative.

-ACTEMRA Intravenous (IV) and ACTEMRA for self-injection are FDA-approved for use in moderate to severe RA patients that have had an inadequate response to a DMARD and patients with polyarticular juvenile idiopathic arthritis (PJIA).
-If you are this type of patient, and switching from ACTEMRA IV to ACTEMRA for self-injection, you do not need to reapply for the program.
+ACTEMRA Intravenous (IV) and ACTEMRA for subcutaneous (SC) injection are FDA-approved for use in moderate to severe RA patients that have had an inadequate response to a DMARD, patients with polyarticular juvenile idiopathic arthritis (PJIA) and patients with systemic juvenile idiopathic arthritis (SJIA).
+If you are this type of patient, and switching from ACTEMRA IV to ACTEMRA for subcutaneous (SC) injection, you do not need to reapply for the program.
 Once you qualify and are enrolled in the program, you are eligible to receive $15,000 per 12-month period, subject to submission of documents required for funding of the card with co-pay assistance payments.
-Note that ACTEMRA for self-injection is not approved for use in patients with systemic juvenile idiopathic arthritis (SJIA) and ACTEMRA IV is not approved for use in giant cell arteritis (GCA) patients.
-The ACTEMRA Co-Pay Card Program provides drug co-pay assistance for out-of-pocket costs of ACTEMRA only when ACTEMRA IV or ACTEMRA self-injection is prescribed for an approved use.
+Note that ACTEMRA IV is not approved for use in giant cell arteritis (GCA) patients.
+The ACTEMRA Co-Pay Card Program provides drug co-pay assistance for out-of-pocket costs of ACTEMRA only when ACTEMRA IV or ACTEMRA subcutaneous (SC) injection is prescribed for an approved use.

 If you have any additional questions, please call (855) RA-COPAY (855-722-6729) from 6 a.m.–5 p.m.
 PT, Monday through Friday, except major holidays.